22 SAMR Model for Integrating Technology

 Modification

 Modification using technology allows for significant task redesign.
-The outcome will be the same, but it has been enhanced the product (assessment/activity) has changed.
+The outcome will be the same, but the product has been enhanced (assessment/activity) has changed.

 Some examples include but are not limited to: